ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Analysis_w_pytraj.md

 {: .bash}

 Finally, install three more packages that we will be using:
-- NGLview, a web application for molecular visualization.
+1. NGLview, a web application for molecular visualization.
-- Pickle is a module providing fuctions for converting a Python object into a byte stream to store it in a file and load it back into python.
+2. Pickle is a module providing fuctions for converting a Python object into a byte stream to store it in a file and load it back into python.
--  Seaborn, a Python data visualization library based on matplotlib.
+3. Seaborn, a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.

 ~~~
-pip install seaborn pickle5 nglview
+pip install nglview==2.7.7 pickle5 seaborn
 ~~~
 {: .bash}

-For NGL viewer to work in the notebook we need to install and enable jupyter widgets extension
+NGL viewer is a Jupyter widget.
+For NGL viewer to work in the notebook we need to install and enable Jupyter widgets extension

 ~~~
 jupyter nbextension install widgetsnbextension --py --sys-prefix